 - Irrespective of its small size, Denmark has many things to offer in terms of outdoor activities, sports, and culture.

-- By providing a high level of security, this country continues to rank in all the lists of the “safest and best countries” in the recent years.
+- By providing a high level of security, this country continues to rank in all the lists of the “safest and best countries” in recent years.

 - The population of this country is low, and it possesses a rich folk culture.
 The cities are very clean.